Ne0n09/cloudflared-remotefalcon/docs/about/files.md

     `S3_ACCESS_KEY`

-    :   Specifies the S3 access key for MinIO 'remote-falcon-images' bucket.
-The [minio_-_init](scripts.md#minio_initsh) script will automatically update the default value to a random value.
+    :   Specifies the S3 access key for Versity Gateway 'remote-falcon-images' bucket.
+The [versitygw_init](scripts.md#versitygw_initsh_initsh) script will automatically update the default value to a random value.

     `S3_SECRET_KEY`

-    :   Specifies the S3 seceret key for MinIO 'remote-falcon-images' bucket.
-The [minio_init](scripts.md#minio_initsh) script will automatically update the default value to a random value.
+    :   Specifies the S3 seceret key for Versity Gateway 'remote-falcon-images' bucket.
+The [versitygw_init](scripts.md#versitygw_initsh_initsh) script will automatically update the default value to a random value.

+    'IMAGES_S3_BUCKET'=remote-falcon-images

+    :   Specifies the S3 bucket name that should be used.
+Default is 'remote-falcon-images'.

+    'IMAGES_CDN_ENDPOINT'

+    :   Specifies the endpoint path for the S3 bucket.
+Default is 'https://${DOMAIN}/${IMAGES_S3_BUCKET}'.

     `OTEL_URI`